Mojofreem/mojocore/README.md

 * Unanchored matches (_currently can be done with an explicit `.*` prefix_)
 * Counter repetition (_range_) plurality operator `{n,m}`
 * Convert to a single file header library (_ala Sean Barrett's example_)
-* Optionally evaluate the NFA tree directly, and skip the VM generation
 * Pattern normalization:
     * singleton char classes reduced to a char literal (_ie., `[a]` -> `a`_)
     * sequence of char literals reduced to a string literal